TehShrike/abstract-state-router/readme.md

 - call all resolve functions
 - resolve functions return
 - **NO LONGER AT PREVIOUS STATE**
-- emit "destroy" to active states
+- destroy the contexts of all "destroy" and "change" states
-- destroy existing dom elements
+- destroy appropriate dom elements
-- reset existing dom elements - still needs implemented
+- reset "change"ing dom elements - still needs implemented
-- call all render functions
+- call render functions for "create"ed states
-- call all controller functions
+- call all activate functions
 - emit StateChangeEnd

 # Every state change does this to states